ALIGN-analoglayout/ALIGN-public/docs/sphinx_docs/source/notes/adding_pdk.rst

 .. code-block:: python3

-   #Example technology abstarction for a metal layer
+   #Example technology abstarction for a FEOL layer from layers.json
    {
    "Layer": "Pc",
    "GdsLayerNo": 99,